mclarkson/obdi/doc/Obdi_Core_Centos_6_Installation.md

 service iptables save
 ```

-Now you can test the Obdi user interfaces by connecting to 'https://MACHINE_ADDRESS/manager/run' and 'https//MACHINE_ADDRESS/manager/admin'.
+Now you can test the Obdi user interfaces by opening your Web Browser and connecting to 'https://MACHINE_ADDRESS/manager/run' and 'https//MACHINE_ADDRESS/manager/admin'.

 That's it!